jinpyokim/jinpyokim.github.io/README.md

-This is a personal webpage REAME file.
+This is a personal webpage README file.

 My name is Jinpyo Kim who is a founder of malleable software LLC.
 I am currently working a multimodal AI software for AI/robot era.